SamuAES/BirdWatcher/README.md

 ● Add additional information about the sighting for example the weather conditions and the events that lead to the observation.

+● Add image about your bird sighting.

 ● See what birds other people have seen.

-● Reply to comments about your sightings and comment on other peoples bird sightings.
+● Comment on other peoples bird sightings and reply to comments about your sightings.

 ● Follow users so you can see easily what birds they have spotted recently!

-# Current stage of development

-● Currently you can create an account and log in.

-● You can add new bird sightings and see what sightings other people have posted.

-● You can add comments to other users sightings and you can add other people to your friend list.

-● You can follow other users and you can see who is following you.

-# Still in progress

-● Add database for birds so users can get additional information about birds if they click on bird name.

-● Add funtionality that users can search for bird sightings by username or birdname.

-● Customize the layout and interface of the pages.

 # How to test the program

+● Clone the repository.

-● Create a database according to schema.sql
+● Create a PostgreSQL database according to schema.sql.

-● Load birdlist into your created database from static folder.
+● Import birdlist.csv into your created database from static folder.

+    You can copy csv file with following command prompt:

-    COPY Birds FROM '...\your_own_path\static\birdlist.csv' DELIMITER '|' CSV HEADER;
+    COPY Birds FROM '...your_own_path\static\birdlist.csv' DELIMITER '|' CSV HEADER;

     Notice the delimiter is |.

-    If you are using windows try:
+    If you are using windows command prompt try:

-    \copy Birds FROM '.../your_own_path/static/birdlist.csv' DELIMITER '|' CSV HEADER;
+    \copy Birds FROM '...your_own_path/static/birdlist.csv' DELIMITER '|' CSV HEADER;

+    You can also import csv file into database using pgAdmin client.

-● Create .env file and store there:
+● Create .env file to repository root and store there:

     DATABASE_URL = postgresql://username:password@host:port/dtabase_name
     SECRET_KEY = 'your secret key'
-    admin = 'username'  (This username will have admin rights.)
+    admin = 'username'  #(This username will have admin rights.)

+● Create virtual environment

 ● Install python dependencies from requirements.txt